Ne0n09/cloudflared-remotefalcon/docs/main/post-install.md

     3. Now you should be able to update the plugin settings normally in FPP.
 If you still have issues try rebooting or power cycling your FPP device.

+## Swap Viewer Page Subomdain

+Enable this if you would like visitors to be able to directly visit your show page at `https://yourdomain.com` instead of `https://yourshowname.yourdomain.com`.

+!!! note

+    You must first create an account before you can enable this along with creating a Viewer Page and setting it as active under Remote Falcon Settings.

+1. Run `./configure-rf`
+2. Enter `y` to change the variables
+3. Press `Enter` to accept current values until you get to **Update OPTIONAL variables?** where you enter `y`
+4. Press `Enter` to accept current values until you get to **Would you like to swap the Control Panel and Viewer Page Subdomain URLs?** where you enter `y`
+5. Type in your Viewer Page Subdomain, example: `mylightshow` and press `Enter`
+6. Enter `y` to accept the changes

+!!!warning

+    A rebuild of all Remote Falcon containers will be performed in order for these changes to take effect.

 ## Remote Falcon Image hosting

 If [minio-init](../scripts/index.md#__tabbed_1_7){ data-preview } script ran successfully and configured MinIO then you are able to make use of the Image Hosting page in the Control Panel.